Since the lockdown began, we’ve been talking to businesses daily to understand the challenges you are facing and how we, and others, can help.

 We remain open and operational, here to support our BID levy paying businesses and the wider community within the city right now.

 We worked in partnership with Canterbury City Council to produce a handy guide to re-opening your business.
-Click the link below to download the document which features:
+Click HERE to download the document which covers NHS Test and Trace, Risk Assessments, looking after your staff and the customer experience.

 Here are some additional guides to Risk Assessment produced by HSE